Cryptosporidiosis is a parasitic infection of the intestine. It can cause severe

 Contaminated water (the most common way for the parasite to be transmitted):

-Accidentally swallowing water in contaminated recreational water such as a lakes, streams, hot tubs, swimming pools, or water parksDrinking water or ice that is contaminatedContact with contaminated diapers or clothingContact with animal feces by touching animals, cleaning cages, or visiting barns or petting zoosSexual activity that includes contact with fecesEating food grown in, or contaminated by, infected soilDrinking unpasteurized milk, dairy products, or juiceEating food that was handled by someone who is infected or washed in contaminated water
+Accidentally swallowing water in contaminated recreational water such as a lakes, streams, hot tubs, swimming pools, or water parksDrinking water or ice that is contaminatedContact with contaminated diapers or clothingContact with contaminated animal feces by touching animals, cleaning cages, or visiting barns or petting zoosSexual activity that includes contact with contaminated fecesEating food grown in, or contaminated by, infected soilDrinking contaminated unpasteurized milk, dairy products, or juiceEating food that was handled by someone who is infected or washed in contaminated water

 People who are at increased risk for cryptosporidiosis infection include: Young children, especially if they are in day careDay care workers or those who work in a group setting